pidemo/the-politics-project-lms/README.md

 - Use `chart-aria-label` to improve accessibility for screen readers
 - Use `chart-show-legend` to control the display of the chart legend
 - Use `chart-unit` to append a custom unit to all displayed values
+- For grouped/multi-dataset charts, use `chart-data-labels` to set custom labels for each dataset